Constraining mass transfer and common-envelope physics with post-supernova companion monitoring: Summary and Conclusion

 \section{Summary and Conclusion}

-We have constructed a new analytical model that describes the full photometric response of companion stars after being impacted by \acp{sn}.
+We present a convenient analytical framework that describes the photometric response of companion stars after being impacted by \acp{sn}.
 The relatively simple form of the model allows us to solve the inverse problem, i.e. we can infer the pre-\ac{sn} binary properties given the post-\ac{sn} companion observations.

-We applied our model to five \acp{sesn} that have post-\ac{sn} companion detections (SN1993J, SN2001ig, SN2006jc, SN2011dh, SN2013ge).
+As a demonstration of how our formula can be used to constrain binary interaction physics, we applied our model to five \acp{sesn} that have post-\ac{sn} companion detections (SN1993J, SN2001ig, SN2006jc, SN2011dh, SN2013ge).
 With one epoch of observations, we are able to place a constraint on the relation between the companion mass and pre-\ac{sn} orbital separation.
 Combined with other constraints such as the pre-\ac{sn} progenitor photometry and/or post-\ac{sn} companion photometry for multiple epochs, we can determine the evolutionary history of the progenitor system.
 Based on our analysis, we find that two of the \acp{sn}IIb (SN1993J, SN2011dh) most likely had a fairly massive companion and evolved via stable mass transfer, supporting previous modelling attempts \citep[]{pod93,mau04,ben13}.
 For the SNIbn 2006jc, we argue that it likely had a lower-mass companion and evolved through a common-envelope phase.

+While this framework is useful for rough and quick interpretations from observations, extra work is required to fully understand the response of companion stars after \acp{sn}.
+Our formula hinges on several key assumptions.
+First, we assume the amount of stripped mass from the companion is negligible.
+This is generally not a bad assumption, but can sometimes be large enough to influence the long-term response \citep[]{RH18,che23}.
+Secondly, we rely on MESA calculations as a basis of our analytical model.
+Because of the extreme near-Eddington luminosities and non-equilibrium nature of \ac{sn}-heated stars, the intrinsic approximations are inappropriate in some regimes (Section~\ref{sec:caveats}).
+Further detailed modelling of near-Eddington envelopes is required to predict the accurate response of \ac{sn}-impacted companions.

-Continued monitoring of the companions over the next few decades can fairly accurately pin down the pre-\ac{sn} orbital separations, which is a vital constraint not only to determine their formation channels, but also for understanding binary interaction physics such as the common-envelope phase mechanism and mass transfer efficiency.
+Continued monitoring of the companions over the next few decades can help pin down the pre-\ac{sn} orbital separations, which is a vital constraint not only to determine their formation channels, but also for understanding binary interaction physics such as the common-envelope phase mechanism and mass transfer efficiency.
 Such constraints can ultimately help us understand the formation of other objects including X-ray binaries and gravitational wave sources.